Return to Topical Guides.

 - Permanent staff (such as administrative, academic & professional positions, classified staff, etc.)

-NOTE: IF THE ELIGIBLE PI DOES NOT HAVE AN ACTIVE PAID APPOINTMENT AT THE TIME OF APPLICATION, AND FOR THE DURATION OF THE PROPOSED PROJECT, AN INTERNAL PI MUST BE DESIGNATED.
+NOTE: IF THE ELIGIBLE PI DOES NOT HAVE AN ACTIVE PAID APPOINTMENT AT THE TIME OF APPLICATION AN INTERNAL PI MUST BE DESIGNATED.

 The following individuals at Arizona State University are NOT eligible to serve as sole, primary PIs on externally sponsored projects; however, these individuals may serve as Co-PIs or key professional personnel with a lead PI who meets all the eligibility requirements outlined herein: